-Since then, Mardi Gras Indian culture has thrived in New Orleans as a ritualized celebration of African and Native American music, dance, artistic, and spiritual traditions, and as a living legacy of the bonds of friendship and marriage forged long ago between Native Americans and enslaved Africans—many of whom escaped enslavement and lived in “maroon” communities with local indigenous people.
-Through perennial creative innovation, featuring the hand-sewing of intricately beaded Mardi Gras Indian “suits” each year, Mardi Gras Indians memorialize and celebrate a rich but largely disrupted and erased history of kinship with Native Americans.
+Since then, Black Masking Indian culture has thrived in New Orleans as a ritualized celebration of African and Native American music, dance, artistic, and spiritual traditions, and as a living legacy of the bonds of friendship and marriage forged between Native Americans and enslaved Africans—many of whom escaped enslavement and lived in “maroon” communities with local indigenous people.
+Through perennial creative innovation, featuring the hand-sewing of intricately beaded “Mardi Gras Indian suits” each year, Black Masking Indians memorialize and celebrate a rich but largely disrupted and erased history of kinship with Native Americans.
 At the same time they interrogate the white supremacist history of the segregated Mardi Gras krewes and parades from which they were excluded.

 When I began making "Tootie’s Last Suit" I had no idea it would evolve into a father/son story of succession.
 Yet, it was soon evident that for Chief Tootie Montana relinquishing the role of chief and passing it on to his son Darryl was a complicated and difficult transition for many reasons.
-It is tempting for modern urban dwellers or “rootless cosmopolitans” to romanticize traditional cultures, to imagine that the passing of a title and honored role from one generation to the next is a graceful and seamless act of transmission.
-But, of course, traditional cultures are as fraught with intergenerational tensions as any other social arrangement.
-The father-son rivalry and displays of ego that emerge in the story may seem at odds with the larger values of Mardi Gras Indian culture—which are enduringly spiritual, anti-commercial, and community-based.
-Rather than diminishing these values, I believe these all too familiar familial conflicts call our attention to how art and culture are larger than the flawed human personalities that create them.
-Chief Tootie Montana’s life and work reveal that the distinctly human genius for creating art renders our humbling contradictions and conflicts more bearable, and that artistic creation often reflects an otherwise inexpressible sense of inner grace.
+It is tempting for modern urban dwellers or “rootless cosmopolitans” to romanticize traditional cultures, to imagine that the passing of an honored role from one generation to the next is a graceful and seamless act of transmission.
+But traditional cultures are as fraught with intergenerational tensions as any other.
+The father-son rivalry and displays of ego that emerge in the story may seem at odds with the larger values of Black Masking Indian culture—which are enduringly spiritual, anti-commercial, and community-based.
+Rather than diminishing these values, I believe these common familial conflicts call our attention to how art and culture are larger than the flawed human personalities that create them.
+Chief Tootie Montana’s life and work reveals that the distinctly human genius for creating art renders our humbling contradictions and conflicts more bearable, and that artistic creation often reflects an otherwise inexpressible sense of inner grace.
 Chief Tootie Montana represented this transformative value of art throughout a more than 50-year commitment to making brilliantly designed and crafted Mardi Gras Indian suits.
-Through the example of his passionate commitment to his art form, he changed Mardi Gras Indian culture: turning it away from violent interactions on the streets toward competitive artistic creation.
+Through the example of his passionate commitment to his art form, he changed Black Masking Indian culture: turning it away from violent interactions on the streets toward competitive artistic creation.
 Today, his heirs— notably, his son Chief Darryl Montana and Chief Victor “FiYiYi” Harris of Mandingo Warriors—carry his legacy as standard bearers of the culture.

 If or when New Orleans is ever lost—to another hurricane or the alarming rate of climate change and wetland erosion—it will spell the death of a most precious part of our nation’s soul.
-Still, it seems unimaginable that Mardi Gras Indian culture, as brilliantly inventive and spiritually powerful as it is, won’t survive—beading new suits, playing old songs, telling its story, and redefining beauty.
+Still, it seems unimaginable that Black Masking Indian culture, as brilliantly inventive and spiritually powerful as it is, won’t survive—beading new suits, playing old songs, telling its story, and reinventing beauty.
 As Fred Johnson, former Spyboy to Chief Tootie Montana’s tribe Yellow Pocahontas Hunters and CEO of New Orleans Neighborhood Development Foundation, once said: “Even if there are only two people left in New Orleans, at least one of them will be a Mardi Gras Indian.”